-Our county, state and country is all part of a Representative Constitutional Republic empowered by elected representatives at all levels, via a democratic election process from segments of equal population.
+Our county, state and country are all part of a Representative Constitutional Republic empowered by elected representatives at all levels, via a democratic election process from segments of equal population.
 The following shall be in accord with Article II, Section 15 of the Washington State Constitution, the Revised Code of Washington (RCW), the bylaws of the Skagit County Republican Party (SCRP), the bylaws of the Washington State Republican Party (WSRP) and the rules and guidelines of Republican National Committee (RNC).

 The PCO: The Precinct Committee Officer (PCO) is the official representative of the voting precinct to the Republican Party.
 There is one Republican PCO allowed per precinct.
-The PCO is an elected or appointed official and is responsible to the voters within the precinct that he or she lives in or has been appointed to.
+The PCO is an elected or appointed official and is responsible to the voters within the precinct that he or she lives in or has been appointed.
 PCO's and Precinct Captains make up the SCRP Central Committee and are the grassroots of the GOP.

 The Precinct Captain: If a volunteer lives within a precinct that already has a PCO, then the volunteer may be appointed as a "Precinct Captain" instead.
 This individual acts as a PCO and follows similar processes and eligibility as a PCO, except a Precinct Captain may live outside the precinct to which he or she is appointed to.
-Precinct Captains (and appointed PCO's) are not allowed to vote at the County Organizational meeting.
+Precinct Captains are not allowed to vote at the County Organizational meeting.

-The County Districts: In Skagit County we are part of two of the nine state Congressional Districts (CD's), CD #1 & CD #2 and three of the states 49 Legislative Districts (LD's), LD #10, LD #39 and LD #40.
+The County Districts: In Skagit County we are part of two of the nine state Congressional Districts (CD's), CD #1 & CD #2 and three of the state's 49 Legislative Districts (LD's), LD #10, LD #39 and LD #40.
 Additionally, Skagit County encompasses three Commissioner Districts, #1, #2, and #3.
 Also the city municipalities of Mount Vernon, Anacortes, Sedro-Woolley and Burlington use "Wards" of equal population for government representation.

 The State Party: There are 39 counties in Washington State and each of the counties has three voting members; a Chairman, Committeeman and a Committeewoman, which total 117 members statewide who are authorized to vote at the Washington State Republican Party State Committee meetings.
 Every two years at the State Organizational Meeting the County Officers elect a State Chairman, Committeeman and Committeewoman that represent the WSRP at the National Level.
 These three individuals are part of the 168 total members which comprise the Republican National Committee (RNC).

 PCO & Precinct Captain Activities: Each PCO & Precinct Captain is encouraged to attend all Central Committee meetings.
-PCO's & Precinct Captains help to set strategy and policy for the Skagit County Republican Party including voting on important issues.
-We campaign for and help to elect and keep good "common sense" Republicans in local, state, and national offices.
+PCO's & Precinct Captains help to set strategy and policy for the Skagit County Republican Party, including voting on important issues.
+We campaign for and help to elect and keep good "Constitutional" Republicans in local, state, and national offices.
 We help to "get the vote out " for the precincts, coordinate Republican functions and recruit, work with and train new members and volunteers.

 PCO Legal Duties (RCW 29 A. 80.030 - WA Constitution Art II Sec.
 15: PCO's are responsible for electing officers to the State Central Committee, help to appoint replacements to fill vacancies in other elected partisan offices such as County Commissioner or State Legislator, and are in charge of of conducting Precinct Caucuses as directed by the County Chairman per SCRP and WSRP bylaws.

-PCO Eligibility & Elections (RCW 29 A 80.041 & RCW 29 A. 80.051): Must be a member of the SCRP and a registered voter in the precinct.
+PCO Eligibility & Elections (RCW 29 A 80.041 & RCW 29 A. 80.051): PCO's must be a registered voter in the precinct.
 Must file for election in even numbered years (if unopposed the PCO Candidate is automatically elected, if opposed whoever receives the most votes in the August Primary is elected) and serve a two year term beginning December 1st following the election.

 PCO & Precinct Captain Appointments (RCW 29 A .28.071): Appointments for open precincts must be made after the County Organizational Meeting and before the November General Election in even numbered years.
-The new PCO or Precinct Captain must be a registered voter in the county and must be a member of the SCRP, also requires approval via a majority vote at a SCRP Central Committee meeting.
+The new PCO or Precinct Captain must be a registered voter in the county and should be a member of the SCRP, their appointment also requires approval via a majority vote at a SCRP Central Committee meeting.